 Through close readings of both the films and writings of theorists we will consider what is at stake in the production of film.

 Required Text Film Theory and Criticism , edited by Leo Braudy and Marshall Cohen, 7th edition, New York: Oxford University Press, 2009.
-Available at Shakespeare Bookstore, Gramercy.
-137 East 23rd Street.
-212-505-2021 Supplemental readings can be found in books placed on library reserve or articles placed on e-reserve.
+An additional course reader will also be used during the semester.
+Details will follow during our first meeting.
+Supplemental readings can be found in books placed on library reserve or articles placed on e-reserve.

 Seminar Requirements: A one-page paper is due each week.
 It should address the readings in relationship to the films viewed in class.
 Be prepared to read and/or discuss your writings in the seminar.
 Presentation - 15-25 page paper (based on presentation)